 |Latex Paint||.015 – .019|

 |Elastomeric & Blockfiller||.025 – .035 +|

 Most spray tips are identified by a three-digit code.
 The first number, when multiplied by 2, tells you how wide of a fan the tip will create when sprayed at a distance of 12 inches from the surface.
-The second two numbers are the orifice size of the tip, in thousandths of an inch, that determines how much fluid will leave the spray tip.
+The second two numbers are the orifice size of the tip, in thousandths of an inch.
+This determines how much fluid will leave the spray tip.
 For example, a 515 tip will spray a 10-inch-wide fan and have a 15-thousandths of an inch orifice.
 It’s the combination of fan-width and orifice-size that determines how thick of a coating you’ll spray.

-Case in point – a 317 tip and a 517 tip both have the same orifice size – 17-thousandths of an inch.
+A 317 tip and a 517 tip both have the same orifice size – 17-thousandths of an inch.
 But, the 517 tip sprays a 10-inch-wide fan, while the 317 sprays a 6-inch-wide fan.
 Because the same amount of paint is leaving the orifice of the spray tip, but is being dispersed across a wider fan, the 517 tip will deliver a thinner coating with less mil build.

 GRACO USES A COLOR-CODING SYSTEM TO IDENTIFY TIP TYPES.

 - General use tips are blue or black

 - Fine finish or low-pressure tips are green